wireframe/wireframe.github.com/_posts/2015-01-08-email-prefixer-release.md

 ### Customizing the application name

-The `email_prefixer` automatically infers the application name from the Rails application class name, but this can be changed using a standard Rails config initializer.
+The `email_prefixer` gem automatically infers the application name from the Rails application class name, but this can be changed using a standard Rails config initializer.

 For example: